 02 of 05

-Design an Exterior Paint Scheme With a Grayscale Drawing or Photo
+Using a Grayscale Drawing or Photo

 To begin working out an exterior paint scheme, make a sketch of the building exterior or take a photograph set to black and white.
 Choose which parts of the building you want to accent, and decide if you want them to be dark, which will make them appear to recede or go back, or light, which will make them come forward.
 In addition to light and dark versions of grey (you can draw these in on a sketch with a pencil), you will also use a mid-tone grey as your main color.
-In my sketch above, the windows show as a fourth shade of grey, just to help keep them separate from the design for the paint scheme.
+In the sketch above, the windows show as the fourth shade of grey, just to help keep them separate from the design for the paint scheme.

 As you work with a simple pencil on a sketch of your building, you'll find that areas you thought you would highlight, are too close to areas of the same color, so you will have to adjust where your three gray colors fit in the greyscale scheme.